PP says Treasury DG failed to disclose that he'd been convicted of traffic offence in job application

 5.2.10 In a response to the abovementioned letter, I requested further details and information regarding Mr Mogajane's application for the position of Deputy Director-General at National Treasury.

 5.2.11 I received former Minister Gigaba's further response in a letter, dated 20 November 2017.
-The letter included the advert for the position of Deputy Director-General; Mr Mogajane's Z83 application form; Curriculum Vitae; qualifications; State Security Agency's Pre-employment screening letter, dated 27 March 2015; a memorandum for filling of the position of Deputy Director General and an extract of the Z204 vetting form.
+The letter included the advert for the position of Deputy Director-General; Mr Mogajane's Z83 application form; Curriculum Vitae;qualifications; State Security Agency's Pre-employment screening letter, dated 27 March 2015; a memorandum for filling of the position of Deputy Director General and an extract of the Z204 vetting form.

-5.2.12 Upon perusal of the Z83 application form for the position of Deputy Director General, dated 06 October 2014, it was further discovered that in respect of the question "Have you been convicted of criminal offence or been dismissed from employment?"
+5.2.12 Upon perusal of the Z83 application form for the position of Deputy Director General, dated 06 October 2014, it was further discovered that in respect of the question "Have you been convicted of a criminal offence or been dismissed from employment?"
 Mr Mogajane had also indicated "No" with a mark.

 5.2.13 The State Security Agency's "Pre-employment Screening: Candidate for the post of Deputy Director-General at the National Treasury", dated 27 March 2015, indicated that Mr Mogajane had a criminal record, in that he was found guilty for reckless or negligent driving, during 2011.